South Africa

 Where are the building cranes?
 What happened to the property enthusiasm?
 Why are people not investing in their homes?
 Where did the easily available capital go?
 Why am I reluctant to wear my watch when I go out or reluctant to purchase a flashy car even though I would like one?

-I have watched this happen twice in South Africa and now I see it starkly in the West.
-People become desperate and criminals become more bold when the economy dies.
+housing market collapseI have watched this happen twice in South Africa and now see it starkly in the West.
+When the economy dies, people become desperate, and criminals become more bold.

 Little or no new investment, envy, and real risk to anyone with money or the appearance of money or not part of the “in” crowd.
 I watched this happen in the number of years as apartheid South Africa crumbled.
-I watched incredible rebirth and confidence and investment in the five years of Mandela’s presidency and the rundown rot of apartheid yes reverse racism of ANC leadership from Mbeki to now.
+I watched incredible rebirth and confidence and investment in the five years of Mandela’s presidency and the rundown rot of apartheid, yes, reverse racism of ANC leadership from Mbeki to now.
 Little or no new investment, envy, and real risk to anyone with money or the appearance of money or not part of the “in” crowd.

 Update April 2, 2023: South Africa is walking the same path as Zimbabwe, and I POSITIVELY ADVICE AGAINST ANY INVESTMENT in SOUTH AFRICA.
 If you are white, you are game.....(May 1st, 2017).